ap-communications/LForM/README.md

 ## Installation

-Installation procedure for PALallax is as below.(this requires root privileges)
+Installation procedure for LForM is as below.(this requires root privileges)

 	# git clone
 	yum install -y git